zlatozar/TigerLanguage/FrontEnd/Notes.md

 _Tree language_ instructions should be understood very well before start implementing translation.

+NOTE: IR tree is a program representation; can be executed directly by an interpreter.
+Execution is a tree traversal and jumps to labels.

 #### Stm

 - with `SEQ` could be created instruction sequences via **CONSing**.